 \textbf{Binary Invert-TVG rewards vs. cosine similarity-based rewards.} As shown in Table~\ref{tab:ablation3}, we observe that employing a simple binary Invert-TVG reward (0 or 1) during training yields superior outcomes compared to more intricate reward mechanisms.
-At identical training steps, the employed Invert-TVG Reward outperforms the cosine similarity reward across all three evaluation metrics (R1@0.3, R1@0.5, R1@0.7).
+When training for the same two epochs, the employed Invert-TVG Reward outperforms the cosine similarity reward across all three evaluation metrics (R1@0.3, R1@0.5, R1@0.7).
 This advantage stems from the controllability and stability of the binary reward design, whereas cosine similarity introduces higher variance and optimization instability.
-For example, ``run'' and ``eat'' yield a cosine similarity of 0.2 despite their weak semantic link.
+For example, in our implementation, ``run'' and ``eat'' yield a cosine similarity of 0.2 despite their weak semantic link.
 Therefore, binary Invert-TVG reward is a better choice.